IBM/mini-era/README.md

-    -o         : print the Visualizer output traace information during the run -s <N>     : Sets the max number of time steps to simulate -r <N>     : Sets the rand random number seed to N -v <N>     : defines Viterbi messaging behavior:
+    -o         : print the Visualizer output traace information during the run -s <N>     : Sets the max number of time steps to simulate -r <N>     : Sets the rand random number seed to N -A         : Allow obstacle vehicles in All lanes (otherwise not in left or right hazard lanes) -v <N>     : defines Viterbi messaging behavior:
                :      0 = One short message per time step
                :      1 = One long  message per time step